MartinaNyberg/GEC-swedish/README.md

 # GEC-swedish
 Grammatical Error Correction for Swedish, done as a Master's Thesis project in Language Technology.
-Written solely in Python, the code constitutes two approaches to Grammatical Error Correction, found in their respective subfolders:
+Written in Python, the code constitutes two approaches to Grammatical Error Correction, found in their respective subfolders:
 1. Machine Translation
 2. Language Model scoring

+This project utilizes several resources that needs to be downloaded and/or installed, see below.
 ### Requirements
 - The SweLL gold corpus (Request access at: https://spraakbanken.gu.se/en/projects/swell)
 - Aspell for Python, available from https://github.com/WojciechMula/aspell-python